cosmos/sdk-tutorials/tutorial/keeper.md

 # The Keeper

-The main core of a Cosmos SDK module is a piece called the Keeper.
-It is what handles interaction with the store (the abstraction over `tendermint`), has references to other keepers for cross-module interactions, and contains most of the core functionality of a module.
+The main core of a Cosmos SDK module is a piece called the `Keeper`.
+It is what handles interaction with the store, has references to other keepers for cross-module interactions, and contains most of the core functionality of a module.

 Begin by creating the file `./x/nameservice/keeper.go` to hold the keeper for your module.
 In Cosmos SDK applications, the convention is that modules live in the `./x/` folder.